 If there are no buttons to press, please wait for all of the images to finish loading.

-The 'Last' button toggles between the current and the previous display.
+The 'Previous display' button toggles between the current and the scale or chord that was last shown.
 It can be used, for example, to show that a C-Ionian uses the same notes as an A-Aeolian; only the note numbers are different because the note used as the root is different.

 - One thing that sometimes causes confusion is the display of any notes on open strings.
 The thicker bar after the first set of notes is the nut.
 It may make some of the chords look a little weird.
 Try looking up at the 12th fret to compensate if you find it difficult to interpret.